wonder-perfect/Speech-to-text_OpenAI_Whisper_Python/README.md

-# Speech-to-text using OpenAI Whisper in Python
+# Speech-to-text using OpenAI Whisper API in Python

 This repository contains Python code that utilizes OpenAI's Whisper ASR (Automatic Speech Recognition) system to convert spoken language into written text.